 If your regular payment comes from a Veridian account, use the Delay-a-Pay widget in online banking to begin:

 If your regular payment comes from an account at a different financial institution, begin by filling out the form:

 *To qualify, accounts and loans with Veridian must be in good standing.
-You may not use Delay-A-Pay on your first payment or for concurrent payments within the same calendar year.
-Business loans, mortgage loans, Visa credit cards, home equity loans, Payday Alternative Loans (PAL), student loans and overdraft lines of credit are not eligible for the Delay-A-Pay program.
-Additional eligibility limitations may apply depending on loan type and all deferrals are subject to final approval by Veridian.
+You may not use Delay-a-Pay on your first payment or for consecutive payments within the same calendar year.
+Business loans, mortgages, Visa credit cards, home equity loans, Payday Alternative Loans, student loans and overdraft lines of credit are not eligible for the Delay-a-Pay program.
+Additional eligibility limitations may apply depending on loan type, and all deferrals are subject to final approval by Veridian.